michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2018-11-20-newsletter.md

     documentation wiki.
 See also the following mailing list threads:
     [1][cjp rz], [2][zmn rz], [3][zmn rz packetswitch].

+Although discussed at the summit, the proposed 1.1 goals don't directly address *watchtowers* that help protect channels for users that are currently offline, *autopilots* that help users open their initial payment channels, or *deterministic preimage generation* that allow private keys to stay offline while an online component simply completes acceptance of payments.
+These are services that can be built on top of the protocol and so don't currently require any coordination between implementations.

 ## News

 {% comment %}<!-- math for first sub-bullet: